dhconnelly/june-lang/README.md

 the opportunity to review a bunch of code written by the team for a new implementation of the language, including some of the bytecode VM and compiler as well as garbage collection.
 This was a good (if short) learning experience.

+Before that I also did an internship on the Google Web Toolkit (a Java to JavaScript compiler) team, and spent most of an internship on the Google Sheets team working on J2ObjC, an Objective-C to JavaScript compiler.

 ## License